mothla/BrickBreakerGame/README.md

 # Brick Breaker Game
 A project for IT214 course, presented to Ms.Meshaiel Alsheail, the software development process of brick breaker game.

 In the Brick Breaker Game, a player is required to break the wall of bricks by deflecting a bouncing ball with a paddle that can be moved horizontally by the player.
-We will be using NetBeans IDE to create this project.
+We used NetBeans IDE to create this project.

 ## Idea of the game
 The player controls a paddle at the bottom of the window to bounce a ball that breaks blocks at the top of the window, each time the player breaks blocks the score increase by 1 that done with help of these statements: